u-bend leak

 Depending on what’s caused the leak, your insurer can help in a number of ways – including covering the cost of repairs.

 If a slow leak causes damp, and you don’t deal with it, you won’t be covered for repairs.
+"Damp is caused gradually over time, and typically insurers won’t cover you for damage caused in this way."

-‘There’s a lot you can do to prevent damp, such as keeping on top of general maintenance: clearing gutters, making sure your brickwork isn’t crumbling, keeping your home warm and well ventilated, and trying to avoid too much moisture through hanging clothes to dry inside and taking care when cooking.’
+"There’s a lot you can do to prevent damp, such as keeping on top of general maintenance: clearing gutters, making sure your brickwork isn’t crumbling, keeping your home warm and well ventilated, and trying to avoid too much moisture through hanging clothes to dry inside and taking care when cooking."